moja-global/About_moja_global/Contributing/How-to-Contribute-Land-Sector-Data-Analysis.md

 ### 1.0.2 Contributing

 When your contribution is ready; raise a PR to have it merged.
-Please refer to the [community website](https://community.moja.global/community/code-contribution) to know how to make a pull request.
+Refer to the [community website](https://community.moja.global/community/code-contribution) to know how to make a pull request.

->If you have experience and want to help, please send an email to [mentorship@moja.global](mailto:mentorship@moja.global).
+>If you have experience and want to help, send an email to [mentorship@moja.global](mailto:mentorship@moja.global).
 We are open to mentoring new developers and contributors through various mentorship program and initiatives.

 ---